Ptolemy constant and uniformity: Uniformity

-\begin{proof}[Proof of Theorem \ref{UC in triangle}] The medial axis of $T$ consists of subarcs of the bisectors of the triangle $T$ and it divides $T$ into three subtriangles $T_\alpha$, $T_\beta$ and $T_\gamma$.
+\end{thm} \begin{proof} The medial axis of $T$ consists of subarcs of the bisectors of the triangle $T$ and it divides $T$ into three subtriangles $T_\alpha$, $T_\beta$ and $T_\gamma$.
 For each $m \in \{ \alpha,\beta,\gamma \}$ the triangle $T_m$ is opposite to the angle $m$.
 Let us choose points $x$ and $y$ from the medial axis of $T$ so that $x$ lies on the bisector of $\alpha$ and $y$ lies on the bisector of $\beta$, see Figure \ref{fig:geodesic in T}.

 The quasihyperbolic geodesic $\Gamma$ from $x$ to $y$ has to be contained in $T_\gamma$, because otherwise we could shorten the quasihyperbolic length of $\Gamma$ by replacing the part that is outside $T_\gamma$ by a part of the medial axis, see Figure \ref{fig:geodesic in T}.